rlama7/youtube-clone/README.md

 │
 ├── .gitignore
 ├── package.json
+├── README.md
 └── ...

 </pre>

 ## Material UI v5

-This project leverages `Material-UI v5`, which is a populare React UI framework that follows Google's Material Design guidelines.
-Material-Ui version 5, which was released in September 2021, brought significant changes and improvements to the library.
+This project leverages `Material-UI v5 (MUI v5)`, which is a popular React UI framework that follows Google's Material Design guidelines.
+Material-UI version 5, which was released in September 2021, brought significant changes and improvements to the library.
 I picked material UI for following reasons:

 - New Branding and Package Naming
 - Enhanced Customization